-To enjoy the warm, sunny weather, avoiding ageing and cancer risks, you simply need to make sure to take care of a safe tan as when we grow older our skins need extra protection.
-The secret for a good looking tan?
+To enjoy the warm, sunny weather, and avoid ageing and cancer risks, you simply need to make sure to take care of a safe tan as when we grow older our skins need extra protection.
+The secret for a good-looking tan?
 Take it slow.
-Wear a sunscreen with a high SPF (according to dermatologists the SPF should be at least 30, but preferably 50 because it will provide better protection) and a broad spectrum block both UVA and UVB to re-apply frequently as it will wear off.
+Wear sunscreen with a high SPF (according to dermatologists the SPF should be at least 30, but preferably 50 because it will provide better protection) and a broad spectrum block of both UVA and UVB to re-apply frequently as it will wear off.

-Wearing a “Panama” hat and a pair of diva sunglasses while sitting outside at a cosy café table, taking a bicycle ride, having a stroll along the seaside in the early morning or at the sunset would help you to get that instant ‘bronze’ discouraging the sunburnt.
+Wearing a “Panama” hat and a pair of diva sunglasses while sitting outside at a cosy café table, taking a bicycle ride, or having a stroll along the seaside in the early morning or at the sunset would help you to get that instant ‘bronze’ discouraging the sunburnt.
 Just make sure to avoid peak sun hours usually between 10 am and 4 pm.
-Seek also for some shade when it’s too bright: taking breaks from the sun will reduce UV intensity, your sunburn risk and means your tan will be healthier and longer-lasting.
-Shade won’t protect you completely from UV rays, but it will help reduce your overall exposure.
+Seek also some shade when it’s too bright: taking breaks from the sun will reduce UV intensity, and your sunburn risk which means your tan will be healthier and longer-lasting.
+The shade won’t protect you completely from UV rays, but it will help reduce your overall exposure.

 Enjoying the sun every other day also has the added benefit of halving damaging radiation which can cause skin cancer, while allowing the body to complete its defence cycle and repair damage caused.
 So, if we go out daily to the beach, we might be interfering with the natural scheduling and synchronizing of the skin protection systems.

 Shorts and tanks are fine for the shade, but, especially if you’re prone to sunburn, they aren’t very practical when it comes to UV protection.
 Better, if you invest in a piece that’s actually designed for sand and sun: it will be lightweight, easy to clean, and made to throw over a bikini and go.